I Want to Make Music, But I Haven’t Got the Talent

 Conclusion

 The belief that you need innate talent to make music is a myth.
 Anyone — truly anyone — can learn to create music with the right mindset, tools, and persistence.
+No matter where you start, remember that your musical journey is uniquely yours and filled with potential for growth and creativity.

 Start small.
 Stay curious.
 Embrace the learning process.
 Over time, you’ll discover that making music isn’t about talent — it’s about passion, creativity, and the joy of creating something uniquely your own.